Postdoctoral Affairs

 • Applications are submitted via UGA’s InfoReady site.

-• Complete the active Postdoctoral Scholar Travel Program application.
-(Direct link to the May 2023 deadline cycle here.)
+• Complete the Postdoctoral Scholar Travel Program application for the active deadline.
 The following details are required for submission:

 • Name, unit and email address